Nadezhda Alliluyeva: Professional life

 The Bolsheviks took power in Russia in November 1917 (O.S.
 October 1917), which led to the Russian Civil War.
 In 1918, Alliluyeva and Stalin moved to Moscow, joining other Bolshevik leaders as the capital was transferred there from Petrograd.
 (Note: The city was originally named Saint Petersburg and was renamed Petrograd in 1914.
 It was renamed Leningrad in 1924.)
 They took up residence in the Amusement Palace (Note: Also known by its Russian name, Poteshny Palace.) of the Kremlin, occupying separate rooms.
 Stalin made Alliluyeva a secretary at the People's Commissariat for Nationalities, where he served as the head, and in May brought her and her brother Fyodor with him to Tsaritsyn, where the Bolsheviks were fighting the White Army as part of the Russian Civil War.
-Alliluyeva did not stay long there and returned to Moscow, though Stalin's involvement in the Civil War meant he was rarely at home.
-By 1921 the Civil War had ended, and in 1922 the Soviet Union was established, Lenin taking the leading role.
+Alliluyeva did not stay long there and returned to Moscow.
+After Stalin also had returned to Moscow, they were married in early 1919.
+In their early marriage, Stalin's involvement in the Civil War meant he was rarely at home.
+By 1921 the Civil War had ended, and in 1922 the Soviet Union was established, with Lenin taking the leading role.

 Not wanting to be dependent on Stalin, Alliluyeva transferred positions and joined Lenin's secretariat under Lydia Fotieva.
 This allegedly annoyed Stalin, who wanted his wife to quit her job and remain at home.
 Alliluyeva was comfortable working for Lenin and his wife Nadezhda Krupskaya, also a Bolshevik functionary, as they were more lenient about her work than Stalin: for example, Lenin knew that Alliluyeva had left school at a young age and consequently forgave her for spelling errors.